A glass of milk sits next to a block of cheese and a bowl of cream.

 Because “diet” products often have additives (such as added sugar) it’s best to go for food in its natural state – for instance, full-fat natural (unflavored) yogurt or full-fat coconut milk, which you’ll find in Centr recipes.

-'Coconut milk,' you say, 'but isn't that saturated fat?'
+But isn't coconut milk just saturated fat?
 Yes, but as Lisa says, this isn't anything to worry about in fitness meal plans like ours.

 For a healthy recipe with saturated fats, try our Chicken Korma with Broccolini.
 It has naturally-occurring saturated fats from chicken thighs (think outside the basic chicken breast, people) and coconut milk, balanced with other nutrient-rich whole foods.